niklas-wortmann/overthinklytics/README.md

 ## Quick start checklist
 1) Clone and install dependencies
    - pnpm install
-2) Prepare environment variables (see next section)
+2) Do not change environment variables
+   - Use the preconfigured compound Run/Debug configurations instead (see below).
+They start the right backend and wire the frontend automatically.
 3) Generate Prisma client and seed demo data (SQLite)
    - pnpm prisma:generate
    - pnpm db:seed  # idempotent; creates tables if missing and fills demo data
-4) Start the frontend and one backend of your choice
+4) Run a demo configuration
+   - In IntelliJ IDEA/PyCharm/WebStorm, pick Run > Run… > “Kotlin Demo”, “Django Demo”, or “Next Demo”

 ## Environment variables
 Create a .env file at the repo root (or apps/overthinklytics/.env.local for frontend-only) if you want to customize frontend behavior.
 No DATABASE_URL is required for local dev because Prisma is configured to use SQLite at prisma/dev.db by default.